isomerpages/mol-services/_buying-a-hdb/00c-ballot.md

 ### Upcoming Sales Launches

-You can buy a flat via the following modes of [sales](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches).
+You can buy a flat via the following modes of <a href="https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/sales-launches" target="_blank">sales.</a>

 *Note that these are updated on a quarterly basis*

 ### Build-To-Order/ Sale of Balance Flats

-You may apply for a flat in the [upcoming projects](https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf) during a sales launch<br>
+You may apply for a flat in the <a href="https://hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/bto-sbf" target="_blank">upcoming projects</a> during a sales launch<br>

-If you would like to receive email and/ or SMS alerts about our sales launches, please sign up for free [HDB eAlert Service](http://services2.hdb.gov.sg/webapp/BF08CESS/Index.jsp).
+If you would like to receive email and/ or SMS alerts about our sales launches, please sign up for free <a href="http://services2.hdb.gov.sg/webapp/BF08CESS/Index.jsp" target="_blank">HDB eAlert Service</a>

 ### Open Booking of flats

-Alternatively, you may consider applying for a flat online anytime [here](https://esales.hdb.gov.sg/bp25/launch/open/OPEN_page_7142/home.html).
+Alternatively, you may consider applying for a flat online anytime <a href="https://esales.hdb.gov.sg/bp25/launch/open/OPEN_page_7142/home.html" target="_blank">here</a>.

 At the end of the application period, HDB will ballot all applications for the queue position and inform you of the outcome of their applications.

 *Tip: Already an applicant?
-You may check the [status of your application](https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1) when results are announced.*
+You may check the <a href="https://services2.hdb.gov.sg/webapp/BP13BTOENQWeb/BP13RSLT.jsp?strSystem=BTO1" target="_blank">status of your application</a> when results are announced.*